Magnetic, transport and topological properties of Co-based shandite thin films: Results and discussions

 Our results indicate that the ferromagnetic order within each Co kagome layer is stable, regardless of the number of Co layers and the surface termination.
 In addition, the magnetic order has out-of-plane anisotropy, except for the S-end bilayer system.
 These suggest that the out-of-plane ferromagnetic state of the Co layer, which is a building block for the bulk system, is robust in most cases of thin films.
 Meanwhile, our results reveal that the surface termination matters to the interlayer magnetism as well as the magnetic anisotropy.
-Analyzing the maximally-localized Wannier functions, we indeed find that the spatial extensions of the Co $d$ orbitals are substantially different for different surface terminations, which would be relevant to the interlayer magnetic interactions (see Supplementary Information).
+Analysing the maximally-localised Wannier functions, we indeed find that the spatial extensions of the Co $d$ orbitals are substantially different for different surface terminations, which would be relevant to the interlayer magnetic interactions (see Supplementary Note 3).

-The differences in the lattice structures and the stable magnetic states result in qualitatively different electronic states between the Sn- and S-end series.
-We show the Fermi surfaces and the band structures near the Fermi level in the bottom left and middle panels of each figure, respectively, in Figs.~\ref{fig:Sn_end} and \ref{fig:S_end}.
-In the band structures, we also plot the Berry curvature for each band by color, which is computed for the tight-binding models constructed by the Wannier functions obtained from the {\it ab initio} calculations (see Methods).
+{\bf Electronic structures and band topology.} The differences in the lattice structures and the stable magnetic states result in qualitatively different electronic states between the Sn- and S-end series.
+We show the Fermi surfaces in Fig.~\ref{fig:Sn_end}b, f, j, n and Fig.~\ref{fig:S_end}b, f, j and the band structures near the Fermi level in Fig.~\ref{fig:Sn_end}c, g, k, o and Fig.~\ref{fig:S_end}c, g, k.
+In the band structures, we also plot the Berry curvature for each band by colour which is computed for the tight-binding models constructed by the Wannier functions obtained from the {\it ab initio} calculations; we calculate the Chern number of each band as well (see Methods).